graphcore/tutorials/simple_applications/tensorflow/resnet18_inference/README.md

 1) Prepare the TensorFlow environment.

    Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
-Make sure to run the enable.sh script and activate a Python virtualenv with the tensorflow-1 wheel from the Poplar SDK installed.
+Make sure to run the enable.sh script for Poplar and activate a Python virtualenv with the tensorflow-1 wheel from the Poplar SDK installed.

 2) Download the images and weights.